Servings: 120 st

 Preparation:

-• Fill the wooden trays with (sifted) starch and skim nicely.
+- Fill the wooden containers with (sifted) starch and skim nicely.
 Make as many cone shapes as possible with the attachment.

 Cooking: